seregazhuk/seregazhuk.github.io_old/_drafts/2017-07-13-reatcphp-http-server.md

 $socket = new \React\Socket\Server('127.0.0.1:8000', $loop);
 $server->listen($socket);

-echo 'Listening on ' . str_replace('tcp:', 'http:', $socket->getAddress()) .
-PHP_EOL;
+echo 'Listening on ' . str_replace('tcp:', 'http:', $socket->getAddress()) . "\n";
 $loop->run();
 {% endhighlight %}

-The main logic of the server is placed in the callback, which is passed to the constructor.
+The main logic of the server is placed in the callback, which is passed to the server constructor.
 This callback is being executed for each incoming request.
 It accepts an instance of the `Request` object and returns `Response` object.
-In our case, we return the same static string `Hello world` to each request.
-And if we open now `127.0.0.1:8000` in the browsers will see our `Hello world` response.
+The `Response` class constructor accepts the response code, headers and the body of the response.
+In our case, for each request, we return the same static string `Hello world`.
+And if we open now `127.0.0.1:8000` in the browser we will see our `Hello world` response.
 Nice!

 <p class="text-center image">
     <img src="/assets/images/posts/reactphp/hello-http-server.png" alt="hello server" class="">